Want higher trust relationships within your team?

 This process provides clarity for all of us.

-This not only creates partnership, it leaves the impression that I have my act together, that I am a reliable source, and that I deserve their trust.
+This not only creates a partnership, but it also leaves the impression that I have my act together, that I am a reliable source, and that I deserve their trust.
 (And I work diligently to make sure that is an accurate impression!)

 It allows me to rest easy the night before class because everything is ready in advance.